projectcalico/calico/docs/Orchestrators.md

 ## Setting Calico ACLs

-You can configure groups and ACLs for Calico by directly writing to the `/calico` directory in etcd.
+You can configure profiles and ACLs for Calico by directly writing to the `/calico` directory in etcd.
 See [etcdStructure](etcdStructure.md) for more detail.
 Examples of how to do this over etcd's RESTful API are given below.

 ### Managing Profiles